 Since the producers are working from the materials produced by the F.B.I. agents who laid the foundation for the unit themselves — specifically, Mind Hunter: Inside the F.B.I.’s Elite Serial Crime Unit written by Mark Olshaker and John E. Douglas — Mindhunter’s stories are true — to a point.

-This is a dramatic series made to entertain, after all, so the stories are fictionalized representations which inevitably have to make some concessions to art.
+This is a dramatic series made to entertain, after all, so the stories are fictionalized representations that inevitably have to make some concessions to art.

 John E. Douglas/Holden Ford